Estuary

 Factors to Consider When Choosing Real-Time Data Ingestion Tools

-Below are some of the best real-time data ingestion tools in 2024 on the market, each offering unique features for different use cases.
+Below are some of the top real-time data ingestion tools on the market, each offering unique features for different use cases.

 Apache Kafka sets itself apart from the crowd as the Gold Standard for real-time data ingestion.
 It has become such an obvious choice for so many people as it provides a high-throughput, distributed, and fault-tolerant platform for streaming data between applications and systems, and is used by companies such as LinkedIn, Netflix, and Uber to power their data pipelines.
 These titans of the industry often make good technological choices, so it is a good litmus test to show how well renowned it is.